No doubt you’ve heard the saying “Knowledge is power” before. The way you achieve this power is by having access to information.

 There are no introductory periods, ‘premium’ features to buy or ads to endure.
 Just sign-up, connect your bank and credit card accounts and you’re set.

-This promotional 2 minute video gives you an overview of how pocketbook works and just a small glimpse of what actionable knowledge it is capable of giving you.
+This short promotional video gives you an overview of how pocketbook works and just a small glimpse of what actionable knowledge it is capable of giving you.

 Do you start to understand now what the fuss is all about?